About Flood Attacks

 We recommend that you change the default values of each flood attack threshold based on the expected amount of network traffic of that type.
 For example, if your configuration includes a Branch Office VPN or Mobile VPN, you might need to increase the IPSec and IKE flood attack thresholds to account for VPN traffic.

-About Default Packet Handling Options
+The Default Packet Handling page opens.